ono-midori/ono-midori.github.io/techs/libevent.md

 void bufferevent_free(struct bufferevent *bev);
 ```

 This function frees a bufferevent.
-Bufferevents are internally reference-counted, so if the bufferevent has pending deferred callbacks when you free it, it won’t be deleted until the callbacks are done.
+Bufferevents are internally reference-counted, so if the bufferevent has pending deferred callbacks when you free it, it won't be deleted until the callbacks are done.

 The bufferevent_free() function does, however, try to free the bufferevent as soon as possible.
-If there is pending data to write on the bufferevent, it probably won’t be flushed before the bufferevent is freed.
+If there is pending data to write on the bufferevent, it probably won't be flushed before the bufferevent is freed.

 If the BEV_OPT_CLOSE_ON_FREE flag was set, and this bufferevent has a socket or underlying bufferevent associated with it as its transport, that transport is closed when you free the bufferevent.